RobotsMali-AI/bambara-asr/README.md

 3. **Explore sub‑folders**:

    Each subfolder in this repo holds code and config for different experiments that we have done.
 Each one also possesses a dedicated README for further details and instructions.

-4. **Run an RLNF demo training session quickly**:
-   Open `test_rlnf.ipynb`, follow the step‑by‑step example of a PPO‑based ASR fine‑tuning workflow.

-   Note: You'll need a few audio samples organized by a manifest.jsonl file and a significant amount of RAM to test the pipeline on a CPU device at the moment.
-The code is not optimized.

 ---

 ## Contributions

-Pretty much everything in this repo is still very experimental so contributions are really welcome!
+Everything about RLNF is still experimental and contributions are welcome!
 Please open an issue or submit a pull request for any bug fix or feature request.
 For questions or support, file an issue in this repo.

 ---